Three dead in east Ukraine, Putin warns of "abyss"

 Pro-Russian militants control buildings in about 10 towns in eastern Ukraine after launching their uprising on April 6.
 In the biggest province in the region they have declared an independent "People's Republic of Donetsk".

-On Wednesday, an armoured column of Ukrainian paratroopers was humiliated in an attempt to retake some towns.
-Pro-Moscow separatists took control of some of their armoured vehicles and crowds surrounded another column, forcing the troops to hand over parts of their rifles and retreat.
-[ID:nL6N0N81IK]
+On Wednesday, an armoured column of Ukrainian paratroops was humiliated in an attempt to retake some towns.
+Pro-Moscow separatists took control of some of their armoured vehicles and crowds surrounded another column, forcing the troops to hand over the pins from their rifles and retreat.

-Acting President Oleksander Turchinov said on Thursday the entire paratrooper brigade would now be disbanded and those who surrendered would be punished.
+Acting President Oleksander Turchinov said on Thursday the entire paratroop brigade would now be disbanded and those who surrendered would be punished.

 European countries and the United States are threatening Russia with more sanctions unless it takes steps at the Geneva meeting to show it will de-escalate the conflict in Ukraine, although officials say they expect no breakthrough.

-So far, diplomacy has failed to keep up with events on the ground, with Russia's supporters seizing control of territory before Western countries can formulate a response.
+So far, diplomacy has failed to keep up with events on the ground, with Russia's partisans seizing control of territory before Western countries can formulate a response.

-Bloodshed has been limited so far, with two people killed on Sunday, including a member of the Ukrainian state security forces.
+Bloodshed has been limited so far during the uprising in the east, with two people killed on Sunday, including a member of the Ukrainian state security forces shot dead.
 Kiev says it is doing all it can to avoid any shooting.

 "What I have said consistently is that each time Russia takes these kinds of steps that are designed to violate their sovereignty, that there are going to be consequences," U.S. President Barack Obama said on Wednesday in an interview with CBS.
 Using words unheard since the Cold War, he said the United States had stronger conventional military forces than Russia, and neither side wanted a conflict.